 - Hire a property management company.
 Property managers don’t get paid unless rent is coming in, so it’s in their best interest to keep properties occupied.
 When your property does turn — as all rentals eventually do — a good property manager knows how to properly vet tenants and get the home occupied as quickly as possible.
 Bonus: When you buy an investment property on Roofstock, we’ll set you up with a vetted local property manager.

 - Purchase your investment property on Roofstock.
-All of the properties on Roofstock are tenant-occupied or come with a lease up guarantee.
 When browsing investment properties on our marketplace, you’ll be able to view the current lease agreement up front as well as tenant payment history, and know exactly what to expect.

 - Check out our other tips to keep great tenants in your rental, even if you live far away.